-Even though it’s been nearly three years since the whole debacle on new coal mining in the Rocky Mountains started – the shadow of coal over Alberta’s Eastern Slopes has not gone away.
+Even though it’s been nearly 6 years since the debacle on new coal mining in the Eastern Slopes started – the shadow of coal over the region in Alberta has not gone away.

 May 15 2020